Party in the U.S.A

 Today is America’s 4th of July celebration.
 Americans everywhere (on the streets, in their homes, on social media) will be decked out in red white and blue.

 However, there is a daunting background haunting my 4th of July celebration today.
-My fear is that when we take off our red, white, and blue party glasses and put down our red solo cups, we might not like what we see.
-Perhaps when the firework smoke settles, we might see what we are and what we are becoming.
+Perhaps when the firework smoke settles, we might not like what we see.

 The Wrong Kind of Treason